Social Security and Divorce

 42 U.S.C. § 407(a).

-Establishing eligibility for a divorced spouse to receive Social Security benefits on the account of his or her ex-spouse is normally not difficult, as it simply requires the ex-spouse seeking the benefits to present the appropriate documentation to the Social Security Administration.
-Normally, the documentation that must be presented includes proof of identity, each party's age, marriage and divorce.
-Note that the divorce must be final and the legal action cannot be an annulment action or a separate maintenance action.
+Establishing eligibility for a divorced spouse to receive Social Security benefits on account of their ex-spouse usually is not difficult, as it merely requires the ex-spouse seeking the benefits to present the appropriate documentation to the Social Security Administration.
+Typically, the documentation that must be presented includes proof of identity, each party's age, marriage, and divorce.
+Note that the divorce must be final, and the legal action cannot be an annulment action or a separate maintenance action.

-A divorced spouse may also be eligible for benefits on the account of a deceased wage earner ex-spouse if the wage earner was eligible for benefits.
+A divorced spouse may also be eligible for benefits based on a deceased wage earner ex-spouse if the wage earner was eligible for benefits.
 Requirements are similar to those outlined above, except that the surviving divorced spouse must generally be at least sixty years of age.
-Additionally, the surviving divorced spouse may remarry after age sixty if he or she desires to without forfeiting his or her benefits.
-The amount of the benefit received by the surviving ex-spouse will be approximately equal to the wage earner's primary benefit amount.
+Additionally, the surviving divorced spouse may remarry after age sixty if they desire to without forfeiting their benefits.
+The benefit received by the surviving ex-spouse will be approximately equal to the wage earner's primary benefit amount.